gbonacini/csp/README.md

 Description:
 ============

-This tool parse Linux ELF executables checking if they was compiled wit the stack protector feature.
+This tool parse Linux ELF executables checking if they was compiled with the stack protector feature.

 Synopsis:
 =========